a1300/asch-docs/5_minutes/developer-guide_en.md

 TODO: Show picture of a transaction happening on the sidechain

+TODO: Show example on how to sign a transaction for an __in-built__ transaction
-TODO: Show example on how
+TODO: Show also example on how to